• Skip to primary navigation

 Speed, security and safety through DNS

 The Domain Name System (DNS) serves as the foundation to Cisco Umbrella’s cloud-delivered security.
 It lets us connect 100 million people every day to the Internet with confidence on any device, predict malware outbreaks, and provide scalable security enforcement and threat protection to users around the globe.
 So how does an Internet protocol invented 36 years ago serve so many purposes?
-In this post, I’ll be taking an in-depth look at DNS – what it is, what makes it work, and how we use it to safely connect people to the Internet anywhere and anytime.
+In this post, I’ll be taking an in-depth look at DNS and DNS-based security – what it is, what makes it work, and how we use it to safely connect people to the Internet anywhere and anytime.

 What is DNS?